 Welcome back to Your Health 101.
 Inspired by our Cardiac Care 101 series of educational posts about heart disease, diagnosis, treatment, and prevention, this series expands our clinical scope to address all kinds of medical conditions.
 We’re beginning with several posts about bone marrow transplant (BMT), a specialized treatment which Agile Global Health has deep experience managing for our patients.
-Last month, we introduced readers to the treatment broadly; today, we’ll delve into different ways of performing BMT.
+Last month, we introduced readers to the treatment broadly; today, we’ll delve into how bone marrow can be donated to patients needing BMT.

 How is bone marrow donation performed?

 The most common method is peripheral blood stem cell (PBSC) donation.
 Here, the donor receives an injection of a drug called G-CSF for four days; this is to increase the number of blood stem cells in the donor’s bloodstream.
 On the fifth day, the donor’s blood is removed through a needle in one arm.
 The blood is then processed through a special machine which separates the stem cells from other blood – a process called apheresis.
 The rest of the blood is returned to the donor through a needle in the other arm.
 In 90% of cases, this type of donation is completed in one session taking up to eight hours.
 In the remaining 10%, two sessions lasting four to six hours each may be required.